What is the Voqal Fellowship?

 What types of projects are you looking for?

 If you have a passion for social justice, progressive politics or transformative media and technology, this program is for you.
-Here are a few (but not all) types of projects Fellows could pursue:
+Here are a few (but not all) areas where fellows can work in:

 Will there be opportunities to connect with other Fellows?

 Yes.
-There will be two in-person gatherings each Fellowship cycle: an orientation and a wrap-up meeting.
-We will also organize monthly check-ins and educational conference calls/Google hangouts to help Fellows troubleshoot and share ideas with one another.
-Fellows will also be assigned a mentor for the duration of the Fellowship.
+There will be two in-person gatherings each fellow cycle, an orientation and a wrap-up meeting.
+We will also organize monthly check-ins and educational opportunities to help fellows troubleshoot and share ideas with one another.
+Fellows will also be assigned coaches and peer supporters for the duration of the fellowship.